SandaruKasa/unisearch/README.txt

-Enter a Python regular expression, hexadecimal number or some characters as an argument. unicode will try to guess what you want to look up, see the manpage if you want to force other behaviour (the manpage is also the best documentation).
-In particular, -r forces searching for regular expressions in the names of characters, -s forces unicode to display information about the characters given.
+Enter a Python regular expression, hexadecimal number or some characters as an argument. unisearch will try to guess what you want to look up, see the manpage if you want to force other behaviour (the manpage is also the best documentation).
+In particular, -r forces searching for regular expressions in the names of characters, -s forces unisearch to display information about the characters given.

 Here are just some examples:

-$ unicode euro
+$ unisearch euro
 U+20A0 EURO-CURRENCY SIGN
 UTF-8: e2 82 a0   UTF-16BE: 20a0   Decimal: &#8352;
 ₠